HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion: Experiments

 Furthermore, we evaluate the effectiveness of GLCA and CCG.
 As presented in Table \ref{tab.modules_ablation}, removing either of them leads to a significant performance deterioration of HAPNet.
 The baseline setup, which could only perform cross-modal feature fusion via element-wise summation between spatial priors and global context, exhibits a $3.0\%$ lower mIoU compared to the complete HAPNet.

 To validate the effectiveness of our proposed asymmetric architecture, we first construct baseline architectures incorporating symmetric duplex encoders based on BEiTv2 \cite{peng2022beitv2} and ConvNeXt \cite{liu2022convnet}, respectively.
-As shown in Table \ref{tab.duplex_ablation}, such baseline architectures fail to achieve performance comparable to that of our developed HAPNet.
-Specifically, the duplex, symmetric ConvNeXt and BEiTv2 architectures fall short of HAPNet, with a decrease in mIoU by $3.5$-$2.4\%$ and $27.2$-$25.9\%$, respectively.
-These findings lend further support to our hypothesis stated in Sect. \ref{sect.intro}, suggesting that applying asymmetric architectures to RGB and thermal modalities can play to their own strengths.
-Importantly, the disappointing performance of the symmetric duplex BEiTv2 encoder suggests that directly applying VFMs for the RGB-T scene parsing task might not be suitable.
+As shown in Table \ref{tab.backbone_ablation}, such baseline architectures fail to achieve performance comparable to that of our developed HAPNet.
+Specifically, the duplex, symmetric ConvNeXt and BEiTv2 architectures fall short of HAPNet, with a decrease in mIoU by $3.5$-$2.4\%$ and $27.2$-$25.9\%$, respectively. \clr{These findings lend further support to our hypothesis stated in Sect. \ref{sect.intro}, suggesting that applying asymmetric architectures to RGB and thermal modalities can play to their own strengths.
+Importantly, the disappointing performance of the symmetric duplex BEiTv2 encoder suggests that directly applying VFMs for the RGB-T scene parsing task might not be suitable.} \clr{We further compare the encoder of HAPNet with another best-performing asymmetric encoder proposed in \cite{zhang2023delivering}.
+In order to fairly compare the performance of the two encoder architectures, we combined CMNeXt's encoder with HAPNet's decoder, abbreviated as HAPNet CMNeXt-B4, as shown in Table \ref{tab.backbone_ablation}, and the mIoU exhibits a decrease of $1.6\%$, further underscoring the superiority of our encoder design compared to other architectures for RGB-T scene parsing.}

 Moreover, we also evaluate the compatibility of HAPNet with various SoTA VFMs, including those trained through traditional supervised learning (DeiT \cite{touvron2021training} and AugReg \cite{steiner2022train}) as well as the most recent models developed based on self-supervised pre-training (BEiT \cite{bao2021beit}, BEiTv2 \cite{peng2022beitv2}, and DINOv2 \cite{oquab2023dinov2}).
-As shown in Table \ref{tab.vfm_ablation}, BEiTv2 achieves the highest mIoU at $60.9\%$, outperforming all other models on the RGB-T scene parsing task.
+As shown in Table \ref{tab.vfm_ablation}, BEiTv2 achieves the highest mIoU of $60.9\%$, outperforming all other models on the RGB-T scene parsing task.
 Given BEiTv2's superior performance, we empirically determine it to be the most suitable VFM for this task, thereby adopting BEiTv2 as the default VFM within HAPNet.